zoe-becker/multiplayer-word-search/BUILDING.md

 5. Follow the steps outlined in the section setting up and modifying configuration files in order to create proper configuration files.
 6. Move the includePath.php file to the public_html directory
 7. Go to http://localhost/phpmyadmin and import the database from the database folder into mySQL.
 For information on how to import an SQL database using phpmyadmin you can refer to this article: https://docs.phpmyadmin.net/en/latest/import_export.html
-8. Follow the steps outlined in the section setting up and modifying configuration files in order to create proper configuration files.
-9. Activate the python environment that you declared in the envConfig.php file
+8. Activate the python environment that you declared in the envConfig.php file
-10. cd into the generator directory and run
+9. cd into the generator directory and run

     ```pip install .```